-New Zealand has so much to offer for nature lovers that it can be difficult to choose which part to visit when planning a trip around the antipodes.
+New Zealand has so much to offer for nature lovers!
+It can be difficult to choose which part to visit when planning a trip around the antipodes.

 One of the things you can’t miss when visiting the North island in New Zealand is Cathedral Cove, in the Coromandel peninsula.
-We’re sure you’ve seen pictures, and after visiting we can completely say it’s is worth all the hype!
+After visiting I can completely say it’s worth all the hype!

 How to get to Cathedral Cove?